Genivia/ugrep/README.md

 Or visit <https://github.com/Genivia/ugrep/releases> to download a specific release.

-### All platforms: step 2 consider optional dependencies
+### Other platforms: step 2 consider optional dependencies

 You can always add these later, when you need these features: